reducing counsellor fatigue

 overview

-Webyapar Solutions was pitching a student-management SaaS platform to a study-abroad consultancy facing rapid growth.
-As student volume increased by over 20% each quarter, counsellors struggled with inconsistent follow-ups, scattered information, and rising complaints.
+Webyapar Solutions was pitching their white label solution to a study-abroad consultancy facing rapid growth.
+As student volume increased, counsellors struggled with rising complaints around missed follow-ups, mistakes, etc.

 counsellor interviews

-I interviewed counsellors, observed their working styles, calls, and tools to understand how they manage students.
+To understand the root problem better, I moved to in-depth discussions with counsellors.
+I observed their working styles, calls, and tools to understand how they manage students.

 The key insight from the discussions was the consultancy relied on a patchwork of disconnected tools since it started as a small in-house consultancy.

-As consultancies grow, the informal coordination systems that once worked - a WhatsApp message, a shared sheet, a quick verbal update; become the biggest risk to student outcomes.
+As the consultancy grew, the informal coordination systems that once worked - a WhatsApp message, a quick verbal update; become the biggest risk to student outcomes.

 // problem framing